 ANBUG member and diffraction expert at the Australian Centre for Neutron Scattering, Helen Maynard-Casely, has been travelling the country delivering the Australian Institute of Physics’ Women in Physics Lectures on “How Neutrons Will Save the World”.
-There’s still time to catch Helen’s public lectures in Adelaide, Perth and Melbourne and you can keep up to date with Helen’s journey around the nation through her Twitter feed.
+You can revisit Helen’s journey around the nation through her Twitter feed.

 The website for the ANSTO User Meeting 2019 has gone live.
 The meeting will be held at Macquarie University on 2nd-3rd December 2019 and will bring together the users of ANSTO’s neutron, synchrotron and accelerator infrastructure.
 Follow announcements relating to the meeting at the meeting website and under the AUM2019 tab above.

 The AINSE-ANBUG Neutron Scattering Symposium for 2018 was held on the 19-21 November at the AINSE theatre.
 A hundred delegates from 54 institutions travelled to Sydney from across Australia, New Zealand, the United Kingdom, Japan and Sweden.
 A full set of statistics about the conference and diversity can be found here.
 The ANBUG executive wishes to thank all of the delegates and the organising committee led by Gail Iles (RMIT) for an enjoyable and successful meeting.
 We look forward to seeing many of you again at the joint ANBUG-ANSTO user meeting later in 2019.

 Congratulations to the following PhD students who received prizes:

 Best PhD Thesis – Grace Causer (University of Wollongong)

 Best Oral Presentation (1st Place) – Isaac Graham (University of New South Wales)